OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 into the union.
 This is an error in the method which needs to be fixed.

-[The above is a bit of a lie.
-In fact some amount of collision prevention logic remains in the code (class `Matrix`), so we do not always remove false polysemies in a source, even when there is a union node to map them to.
-I don't really understand how the code works or whether it's doing the right thing; need to review.]

 [NMF: What you do here is follow a general pattern of introducing a particular workflow step, then say what may go wrong, then try to discuss that.
 And this repeats for each paragraph / workflow step.
 I